 Truth be told, there’s simply no way to know when it’ll decide that it’s had enough and simply decide to stop working.

-The thing is, when your aging SSD actually goes bad on you won’t really matter one you start making regular backups of the data on it.
+The thing is, when your aging SSD actually goes bad on you won’t really matter once you start making regular backups of the data on it.

-When the drive finally goes belly up you’ll be able to simply install a new SSD (#ad) its place and restore Windows and all of your programs and files from the backup.
+When the drive finally goes belly up you’ll be able to simply install a new SSD in its place and then restore Windows and all of your programs and files from the backup.
 Within just a few minutes you’ll be right back where you left off before the old SSD died.

 While there are indeed valid reasons for replacing a three year old SSD that’s still working just fine with a newer model (such as needing more storage space), fear of the current drive failing isn’t one of them as long as you have a recent backup on hand.